juggernautjp/hugo-docs-ja/content/ja/templates/template-debugging.md

 - templates
 date: "2017-02-01"
 description: You can use Go templates' `printf` function to debug your Hugo  templates.
   These snippets provide a quick and easy visualization of the variables available to you in different contexts.
-draft: true
+draft: false
 keywords:
 - debugging
 - troubleshooting